MauricioBarrueta/MauricioBarrueta/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🤓🖖 I'm Mauricio, a Front end Web Developer 👨‍💻 and Information and Communication Technology (ICT) Engineer 👨‍🎓
+Hello world 🤓🖖!!
+My name is Edgar Mauricio, I'm a front end web developer graduated as an engineer in Information and Communication Technologies (ICT) 👨‍🎓👨‍💻

-💬 As a web designer and developer I've created a wide variety of projects, some were for school projects, one was done as part of my internship and most were done as practice and study.
+💬 As a web designer and developer I've created a wide variety of projects, some of them were for school projects, a couple of them made during my internships in companies and the vast majority made as practice and study.

 🧠 Some of my technical skills are Java, JavaScript and TypeScript programming languages, the Angular framework, mainly, and a little of the Spring framework.
 HTML5, CSS3/SCSS, of course, as well as several of the indispensable tools and libraries for web development, like Node.js, NPM, Bootstrap, Angular Material, jQuery, to name a few.
 And last, but not least, the use of Git, GitHub and GitLab.